V-Z/structure-multi-pbspro/README.md

 * `-f` Minimal K. Default is 1.
 * `-k` Maximal K. Default is 10.
 * `-r` How many times run for each K. Default is 10.

+Script `structure_multi_1_submitter.sh` will pass needed variables --- i.e. input files, output name and directory, path to STRUCTURE binary (if needed) and particular K and repetition --- to `structure_multi_2_qsub_run.sh` which will do the calculation.
+The latter script uses variables passed via `qsub` from script `structure_multi_1_submitter.sh` and calculates single run of STRUCTURE.
+As all the jobs are submitted in single step, the cluster queueing system can highly parallelize all calculations (if the cluster has enough performance, all jobs can dun in parallel).